 In addition to composing, Hannah has also organized and created multidisciplinary arts performances and organizations.
-Recently, she organized “See Music; Hear Art,” a collaboration between Juilliard composers and Cooper Union visual artists to create collaborative works, which was presented in a sold-out performance and gallery.
-She currently serves as the Creative Director to the National Arts Diversity Integration Association (NADIA) and organized the Amplified Currents Festival of the Arts.
+Recently, she organized the Amplified Currents Festival of the Arts Fall 2020 and Spring 2021 editions, which focused on highlighting the process of collaboration.
+She has also created “See Music; Hear Art,” a collaboration between Juilliard composers and Cooper Union visual artists to create collaborative works, which was presented in a sold-out performance and gallery.